PhaserEditor2D/script-nodes-basic/README.md

 * **ScriptNode** - the base class for all the scripts.
 * **SpriteScriptNode** - base prefab for script nodes accessing sprite objects.
+* **RootScriptNode** - a script node that registers itself into the game object and can be used as container of other scripts.

 ### Trigger scripts